jmcouillard/processing-project-template/README.md

 1. Rename and/or copy file in order to reflect file structure of `processing-project-template`.
 2. Try to run yout project and make sure it still works correctly.
 If not, read error log in the console, and take a look at your build path : some paths may have changed.

+### Copy libraries

+You will also need to fill up the `lib` folder.

+1. Copy all the required Processing libraries (.jar, .dll, .jnilib, etc.) into the `lib/processing` folder.
+Take a look at the README in the folder for more information
+2. Copy all the required contributed libraries into the `lib` folder.
+Once again, take a look at the README in the folder for more information
+3. In you eclipse workspace, link these .jar to the project by right-clicking on the .jar, and then **Build Path->Add to build path**

 ## Step 2 : Edit properties file